ajordens/akka-job-scheduler-example/README.md

 4. $ cd akka-job-scheduler-client ; mvn exec:exec -Dserver.host=localhost

 The client can be run on multiple hosts (or multiple times on the same host).

+To get a listing of jobs, http://localhost:8080/api/v1/jobs (assuming you're running the server locally)

 To Do
 -----